mealet/nextcord-bot/README.md

 ## 📧 | Description
 This is a testing bot created to learn nextcord library, and test some new discord features.
 Bot have database, which is creating on start (`database.db`), and some cogs.
+You can use it for free, but bot created on russian language, so you must replace 70-80% strokes in code.
+I wrote translate to english in comments for you, but for other languages you need to use translator 👀.

+To start using bot first create application on [Discord Developer Portal](https://discord.com/developers/applications), select the name, picture and description for him.
+After that invite your application to your server and copy token.
+Where you have to past token I described in "Installation" paragraph.

 ## 👇 | Features
 - Bot have database (`database.db`) with moderation logs